xbarin02/collatz/doc/ALGORITHM.md

 recorded on the server.

 The number of iteration of the above algorithm is called the number of cycles.
-The maximum number of cycles for given interval is detected and send to server.
+The maximum number of cycles for given interval is detected and recorded on the server.

-Finally, the maximum value of `n` occured during the convergence test for given interval is also detected and recorded.
+Finally, the maximum value of `n` occured during the convergence test for given interval is detected and recorded as well.